BenedictOuma/Health_Insurance_Analysis/Readme.md

 *Evaluating the Effectiveness of SHIF/SHA using SQL Analysis*

-This project focuses on assessing the performance and impact of the Social Health Insurance Fund (SHIF) and Social Health Authority (SHA).
+This project focused on assessing the performance and impact of the Social Health Insurance Fund (SHIF) and Social Health Authority (SHA).
 Using a structured dataset, I applied SQL techniques to extract insights, evaluate system effectiveness, and highlight areas for improvement.

 ---